ab12gu/technical-notes/docs/misc/animals/dog-sitting.md

 - Preferably twice
 - The longer she walks, the more she will poop
     - I think her body digests the food more while walking?
+- she pulls more if ahe wants food/water or needs to poop

 ## Skin Picking